 Web crawler is a core component of most search engines.
 Web crawler provides the function of data collection, which can update the database behind the search engine to ensure that the data for user query is up-to-date.

 The result of crawling is a collection of websites at a central or distributed location.
 There are a few web crawlers behind current mainstream search engines.
-Two of them are listed as followed.
+Two of them are listed below:

 Googlebot

-The most famous search engine as we know, Google, uses a kind of web crawler named Googlebot.
-Googlebot collects web pages and build a searchable index for Google Search engine.
+The most famous search engine, Google, uses a kind of web crawler named Googlebot.
+Googlebot collects web pages and builds a searchable index for Google Search engine.
 This name is used to refer to two different types of web crawlers: a desktop crawler (to simulate desktop users) and a mobile crawler (to simulate a mobile user).

 Bingbot

-Bingbot is a web-crawling robot (type of internet bot), deployed by Microsoft October 2010 to supply Bing.
+Bingbot is a web-crawling robot (type of internet bot), deployed by Microsoft in October 2010 to supply Bing.
 Bingbot has the same principle and tasks with Googlebot.
 Bingbot collects web page information from Internet nodes and stores it in distributed system.

 The work of web crawlers is very similar.
 They crawl the information of web pages from Internet nodes as the resource library content of search engines.
-The data obtained by these crawlers is provided by the meta information of HTML pages (always are the title, description, keywords).
-There are some characteristics for these search engine bots: (1) It is impossible to crawl all the data from the Internet; (2) Crawlers do not consider data correctness or quality; (3) Crawler is a kind of automated script.
-(4) Both of the bots have one thing in common, that is allowing users to block crawlers.
+The data obtained by these crawlers is provided by the meta information of HTML pages (the title, description, keywords).
+There are some characteristics for these search engine bots: (1) it is impossible to crawl all the data from the Internet, (2) crawlers do not consider data correctness or quality, (3) a crawler is a kind of automated script, (4) most bots allow users to block crawlers.

 2.2 Resource Discovery and Resource Discovery Server

 Resource Discovery (RD) is a process of searching valuable information on the Internet.
 The study on IETF-RD argues that resource discovery should provide the user consistent organized view of information.
-Resource Discovery Server (RDS) returns a set of resources as a searching result, with the links or indexes of web pages from the Internet.
-Various of search engines support RD, such as: Google, Bing, Baidu, and so on.
+Resource Discovery Server (RDS) returns a set of resources as a search result, with the links or indexes of web pages from the Internet.
+Various search engines support RD, such as: Google, Bing, Baidu, and so on.

-Take a Google Search of a keyword phase ‘Learning English’ as an example.
-The server can find over billions of resources within a second; however, regular users are only concerned with a few useful results that are hopefully most relevant.
-How does the search engine be so fast?
-How does it rank the result and give the matching list of the most valuable resources?
-These two questions are the two core tasks of traditional search engines, regarding storage-query and results-ranking.
+Take a Google search of a keyword phrase such as ‘Learning English’ as an example.
+The server can find over billions of resources within a second.
+However, regular users are only concerned with a few useful results that are hopefully most relevant.
+How can the search engine return results quickly?
+How can it rank the results and give the matching list of the most valuable resources?
+These two questions relate the two core tasks of traditional search engines: storage-query and results-ranking.
 The next sections introduce a few common solutions used in common search engines.

 2.3 Distributed Storage System